arcadiapage/arcadiapage.github.io/_drafts/what-is-writing-style.md

 Don't be surprised if your natural writing voice is a little different from your daily speaking voice, especially if you're an introvert.
 I find that my writing voice has more impact and presence than my speaking voice.

-As a side-note, sharing your work with kind friends or with an online audience can also help you to hone in on your writing style through feedback.
+As a side-note, sharing your work with kind friends or an online audience can also help you to hone in on your writing style through feedback.

 I hope this short post helps you on your journey to finding your writing identity!